folkscommunity/folks/README.md

 - PostgreSQL 17 (if you're using mac i recommend using [DBNgin](https://dbngin.com/))
 - Redis 7 (same as above, use [DBNgin](https://dbngin.com/))
 - AWS S3 bucket for static assets.
+- AWS SES for sending emails.
+- AWS Rekognition for image scanning.

 ## Setup

 1. Once you have cloned the repo and have the database setup, run `pnpm install` to install all the dependencies.

+2. Generate Vapid keys for the PWA by running `pnpx web-push generate-vapid-keys`.

-2. Copy the `.env.example` file to `.env` and fill in the values (you need to fill in the AWS values you can find the Policy [here](https://github.com/folkscommunity/folks/blob/main/docs/infrastructure.md)).
+3. Copy the `.env.example` file to `.env` and fill in the values (you need to fill in the AWS values you can find the Policy [here](https://github.com/folkscommunity/folks/blob/main/docs/infrastructure.md)).

-3. Run `pnpm run dev` to start the development server.
+4. Run `pnpm run dev` to start the development server.

-4. Open [http://localhost:3000](http://localhost:3000) to view the app.
+5. Open [http://localhost:3000](http://localhost:3000) to view the app.

 # Contributing